 \subsection{Pre-training of the Model}

-Our model has two inputs.
-One input is the feature of video, which is a vector of length 2480.
-The other input is the feature of the text description, which is a vector of length 768.
-We put both vectors into two fully connected networks individually, and the size of both output vectors becomes 1024.
-We multiply the two vectors pointwise and put the result into a 3-layer fully connected network; subsequently, we obtain the result.
-The result represents the matching degree of the video and text description.
-This value is between zero and one.
-We consider 0.5 as the threshold, and if the matching degree is greater than this value, we consider the video and text description to be matched.
-By contrast, if the matching degree is less than the threshold, then we consider that the video and text description do not match.
-For pre-training, we need a training set.
+Our model has two inputs; one is the feature of video, which is a vector of length 2224., and the other is the feature of the text description, which is a vector of length 768.
+Both vectors are inputted into two fully connected networks individually, and the size of both output vectors becomes 1500.
+We multiply the two vectors pointwise and put the result into a 3-layer fully connected network.
+Subsequently, the result is obtained.
+The result represents the matching degree of the video and text description, whose value is between zero and one.
+The threshold is set to 0.5, and if the matching degree is greater than this value, we consider the video and text description to be matched.
+In contrast, if the matching degree is less than the threshold, the video and text description are considered not to match.
+For pre-training, a training set is needed.
 In the VATEX dataset, each video has 10 sentences describing the video.
-First, we generate positive samples.
+The first step is to generate positive samples.
 We combine a video and its 10 description sentences separately as 10 samples.
-We process each video similarly and set the result of each sample to one.
-We consider these data as positive samples.
-Then, we generate negative samples.
-We randomly pick a video and then obtain the class of this video.
-We randomly pick a video description text in all but this class.
-We consider this description text and video as a sample and set the result to zero.
-We use this method to generate the negative samples with the same number of positive samples.
+Each video is processed similarly and the result of each sample is set to one.
+These data is considered as positive samples.
+The second step is to generate negative samples.
+We randomly pick a video and a description text in all but the class of this video.
+This description text and video is considered as a sample and set the result to zero.
+The generated negative samples has the same number of positive samples.